Gitgitgetitgrl/Gitgitgetitgrl/README.md

 - 👀 I’m interested in ...tinkering with my imaginaery world in compoopters
 - 🌱 I’m currently learning ...what makes my digital world go...bee bop boop boop beep?
 - 💞️ I’m looking to collaborate on ...everything, because...I know nothing
-- 📫 How to reach me ...manifest it and maybe I will receive it, if I dont't, pleace clear your cache.
+- 📫 How to reach me ...manifest it and maybe I will receive it, if I don't, pleace clear your cache.
 - 😄 Pronouns: ...please refer me to "she so foine"
 - ⚡ Fun fact: ...hot never gets cold